-Step 1: Calculate the biomass of the total volume extracted from the start of the project to date from within the project boundary with extracted timber differentiated into sawnwood and pulpwood classes (if necessary convert volumes in ft3 to m3 by multiplying by 0.0283).
+Step 1Calculate the biomass of the total volume extracted from the start of the project to date from within the project boundary with extracted timber differentiated into sawnwood and pulpwood classes (if necessary convert volumes in ft3 to m3 by multiplying by 0.0283).
 When using the Forest Vegetation Simulator to estimate the change in carbon stock in wood products, this step can be skipped since these calculations are built into FVS.

-$$EXC{WP,i,t,s/p} = \sum{h=1}^{H{PS}} \sum{j=1}^{S{PS}} \left(V{ex,i,h,s/p,j} D_j CF_j \right)$$ (31)
+$$EXC{WP,i,t,s/p} = \sum{h=1}^{H{PS}} \sum{j=1}^{S{PS}} (V{ex,i,h,s/p,j} \times D_j \times CF_j$$

-Step 2: Calculate the carbon in extracted timber that remains sequestered after 100 years.
+Step 2 Calculate the carbon in extracted timber that remains sequestered after 100 years.
 This can be done in one of two ways.
-Option (a) below uses Table 1.6 from the Forestry Appendix of the Technical Guidelines of the US Department of Energy's Voluntary Reporting of Greenhouse Gases Program (known as Section 1605b)10.
-PPs will determine the region the project is located in (using Figure 1.1 of the same document) and whether the timber is softwood or hardwood.
+Equation 35 uses Table 1.6 from the Forestry Appendix of the Technical Guidelines of the US Department of Energy's Voluntary Reporting of

+Greenhouse Gases Program (known as Section 1605b).9 PPs will determine the region the project is located in (using Figure 1.1 of the same document) and whether the timber is softwood or hardwood.
 Instead of tracking annual emissions through retirement, burning and decomposition, the methodology calculates the proportion of wood products that have not been emitted to the atmosphere 100 years after harvest and assumes that this proportion is permanently sequestered.
 The proportions defined as "In Use" and "Landfill" 100 years after production will be used here.

-Option (b) uses the Forest Vegetation Simulator to estimate the carbon sequestered over time in extracted timber.
+Equation 36 uses the Forest Vegetation Simulator to estimate the carbon sequestered over time in extracted timber.